Spacebase DF-9

 Spacebase DF-9 is a space simulator video game developed by Double Fine Productions.
 It was prototyped during Double Fine's open Amnesia Fortnight 2012, directed by JP Lebreton.
 After being released as an open beta on October 15, 2013, it was officially released on October 27, 2014, for Microsoft Windows, OS X, and Linux.
 After the official end-of-life of the game in May 2015, the community took over the development based on an open-source code fork.
+The community fork of this game has also since been abandoned, the last update Patch v1.09 Unofficial - Jan 16, 2023 marking the end of community-accepted contributions.

 Gameplay

 The player designs, builds and maintains a space station, and must keep its inhabitants happy while fending off alien threats.

 Development

 Spacebase DF-9 was one of several ideas presented for voting for Double Fine's Amnesia Fortnight 2012 project, where users would be able to vote for the game concepts they felt they would want to play the most.
 Spacebase DF-9 was an idea presented by designer-programmer JP LeBreton.
 The title received the second most votes and was one of five other titles that Double Fine stated they would develop into full games.
 A full commercial version of the game was announced on October 15, 2013, with an alpha version being available to purchase through Steam Early Access.
 Double Fine announced on September 17, 2014 that the full game would be released in October 2014.
 In addition, they promised to release the game's Lua source code to allow the community to develop new content and features independently.